 Sticky Art Lab (Berkeley)

 This afterschool program provides kids with access to all the low-tech creative materials they could want and the time to explore.
-With bus service from a handful of Berkeley elementary schools, Sticky Art Lab can substitute care for K-5 kids any day Monday-Friday from 2:30 to 5:30.
+With bus service from a handful of Berkeley elementary schools, Sticky Art Lab can substitute care for K-5 kids any day Monday-Friday from 2:30 to 5:30 pm with enrollment at the start of the school year.
 Weekends offer drop-in lab time.

 1682 University Avenue, Berkeley